 Just a moment, I have to check…

-The possibility that the desired item, say a skirt in size S, could be available in another store is something that the customer has to find out for herself.
-Of course she could try her luck online, and maybe even order it in the online shop if it’s still in stock.
+The possibility that the desired item, say a skirt in size S, could be available in another store is something that the customer has to find out for themself.
+Of course they could try their luck online, and maybe even order it in the online shop if it’s still in stock.

 That’s a shame.
 All that just happened because the shop assistant did not have the right information.

-Lacking article transparency is a massive problem in the fashion industry, and almost all retailers suffer with lost profits because of it:
+Lacking item visibility is a massive problem in the fashion industry, and almost all retailers suffer with lost profits because of it:

 - If the article is not on the sales floor, it cannot be sold